Orlando Stadium at night during a Buccaneers home fixture, main stand lit with black and white supporters in view

 Accessibility

-• accessible Wheelchair-accessible viewing platforms at the east and west stands, total capacity 180
+• Wheelchair-accessible viewing platforms at the east and west stands, total capacity 180

-• elevator Elevator to Main Stand VIP — accessible entry from VIP gate
+• Elevator to Main Stand VIP — accessible entry from VIP gate

-• hearing Hearing loop active in Main Stand VIP; request at VIP gate
+• Hearing loop active in Main Stand VIP; request at VIP gate

 Where to stay and eat nearby